165th Airlift Wing: Airlift mission

-Reorganization came in 1962 when the unit transitioned from a fighter mission to an airlift mission The 158th Fighter Squadron became 158th Air Transport Squadron on 1 July 1962 assigned to the 165th Air Group.
-They traded in its Sabre interceptors for 4-engines C-97 Stratofreighter transports.
+In 1962 the unit gave up its fighters and shifted to an airlift mission.
+The 158th Fighter Squadron became the 158th Air Transport Squadron on 1 July 1962 assigned to the 165th Air Group.
+They traded in its Sabre interceptors for four-engined Boeing C-97 Stratofreighter transports.
 With air transportation recognized as a critical wartime need, the squadron was re-designated the 128th Air Transport Squadron (Heavy).
-The 116th ATG was assigned to the MATS Eastern Transport Air Force, (EASTAF), and the squadron flew long-distance transport missions in support of Air Force requirements, frequently sending aircraft to the Caribbean, Europe Greenland, and the Middle East in support of Air Force requirements.
+The 116th ATG was assigned to the MATS Eastern Transport Air Force (EASTAF), to fly long-distance transport missions, frequently sending aircraft to the Caribbean, Europe, Greenland, and the Middle East.

 In 1966 MATS became the Military Airlift Command (MAC) and EASTAF became the MAC Twenty-First Air Force.
 The 116th ATG was upgraded to the C-124 Globemaster II strategic heavy airlifter in 1965.
-Due to requirements generated by the Vietnam War, missions were flown across the Pacific to Hawaii, Japan, the Philippines, South Vietnam, Okinawa and Thailand.
+Due to the Vietnam War, missions were flown across the Pacific to Hawaii, Japan, the Philippines, South Vietnam, Okinawa and Thailand.

 On 8 August 1975, the first of the C-130E aircraft, aptly named "Hercules", came to the City of Savannah at the international airport to replace the older C-124's.
 While the C-124's were being retired from the Air Force inventory, the C-130s were arriving at the 165th Tactical Airlift Group.

 The 158th received seven new C-130H Hercules aircraft directly from the Lockheed Factory manufactured for the unit during September and October 1981.
 On 15 April 1992, the unit was redesignated the 165th Airlift Group.
 On 1 October 1995, the unit received its current designation, the 165th Airlift Wing.

-In 2005, the unit deployed aircraft and more than 100 personnel to Karshi-Khanabad, Uzbekistan, for 11 months.
-During this period, the unit airlifted more than 35,660 tons of cargo in support of the Global War on Terror.
+In 2005, the unit deployed aircraft and more than 100 personnel to Karshi-Khanabad Air Base, Uzbekistan, for 11 months.
+During this period, the unit airlifted more than 35,660 tons of cargo for U.S. troops in Afghanistan (just south of Uzbekistan), in Iraq, and elsewhere.

 Since the beginning of operations in the Persian Gulf, the 165th Airlift Wing has been integrally involved in air operations.
 Several elements of the wing have been deployed throughout the region, with airmen serving in Uzbekistan, Turkey, Kuwait, Iraq and Afghanistan.
-In 2009, the 165th Airlift Wing deployed to Afghanistan in support of Operation Enduring Freedom.
+In 2009, the 165th Airlift Wing was sent again to carry cargo for the War in Afghanistan (2001–2021).